Legal FAQs

 - Writ of Possession

-Notice to Vacate
+Notice to Vacate/Notice to Pay Rent or Vacate

 Before a landlord can start formal eviction proceedings, they must notify the tenant about the need to fix a certain problem or move out.
 This "notice to vacate" is required by Section 24.005 of the Texas Property Code.
 The notice must be issued in writing before the landlord can file an eviction case.

 A landlord is required to give the tenant at least 3 days to move out unless the lease agreement says otherwise.
-If the landlord participates in certain federal programs or has a federally backed mortgage, the notice period is 30 days.
-This is part of the federal CARES Act.

 Eviction Suit is Filed

 If the tenant does not move out by the time specified in the notice to vacate, the landlord can file an eviction suit in the Justice of the Peace court.
-The court will set a hearing date at least 10 days after the petition is filed.
-Tenants can file an answer, but this is not required.
+The court will set a hearing date between 10 and 21 days after the petition is filed.

 Hearing & Judgment